 I’d say the chances are pretty high.
 It is this intent that make Google traffic so much more powerful than web traffic that comes from any other third-party platform.
 Your best bet is to rank for relevant keywords in Google.

-As you can see below, when someone goes to Google and searches “how to monetize a personal brand,” my website shows up number one.
+When someone goes to Google and searches “how to monetize a personal brand,” my website appears in the top 10 results.

 This kind of traffic is highly valuable because the intent of the search is directly in line with what the rest of my messaging and content is about.
 The conversion rate of people signing up to my email list from this search query is 3%, which is very high.

-Not to mention, when people sign up for my email list, what are the chances this user will be interseted in buying one of my products?
+Not to mention, when people sign up for my email list, what are the chances this user will be interested in buying one of my products?

 Also very high.